 They are as comfortable in the soul swelling with gospel of Footnotes On The Map – choir and strings let free gloriously, then pulled back in time – as they are in the parched Texan fair of Beautiful Regret; as ready to rise up, in We’ve Run The Distance, with a ‘70s rock band half in thrall to the Stones, half in league with the Staples Singers, as they are to imagine Kate Bush in Laurel Canyon, not waiting for David Crosby, in Catch The Dust.

-As with what might be called its sister album, Lady Blackbird’s still stunning Black Acid Soul – buy it, trust me – For All Our Days That Tear The Heart is a decidedly old-fashioned record in one sense, in that it is a collection where the songs lead.
+As with what might be called its sister albums, Lady Blackbird’s still stunning Black Acid Soul and The Art Of Losing by The Anchoress – buy them, trust me – For All Our Days That Tear The Heart is a decidedly old-fashioned record in one sense, in that it is a collection where the songs lead.

 He may be a 30-year veteran with collaborations galore (Suede, Duffy, Ben Watt, Catherine Anne Davies), she may be an actor with a background in straight and musical theatre/film and a foreground in subtly complex characters (her Oraetta Mayflower in the most recent series of Fargo still vibrates; her young Leda in The Lost Daughter no way shadowed by Olivia Coleman’s older version), but neither of them seeks to dominate.

 However, in that avoidance of centre stage they are rewarded by their individuality emphasised and amplified, like facets of the songs.
 That’s a win for everyone.